MicrosoftDocs/windows-dev-docs/windows-apps-src/design/layout/app-window.md

 ### Tracking app windows using UIContext

-You might also want to have access to the AppWindow instances from other parts of your app.
-For example, MainPage could have a 'close all' button that closes all the tracked instances of AppWindow.
+You might also want to have access to the [AppWindow](/uwp/api/windows.ui.windowmanagement.appwindow) instances from other parts of your app.
+For example, `MainPage` could have a 'close all' button that closes all the tracked instances of AppWindow.

 In this case, you should use the [UIContext](/uwp/api/windows.ui.uicontext) unique identifier to track the window instances in a [Dictionary](/dotnet/api/system.collections.generic.dictionary-2?view=dotnet-uwp-10.0).

-TODO: More about UIContext

 **MainPage.xaml.cs**

+In `MainPage`, create the Dictionary as a static property.
+Then, add the page to the Dictionary when you create it, and remove it when the page is closed.
+You can get the UIContext from the content [Frame](/uwp/api/Windows.UI.Xaml.Controls.Frame) (`appWindowContentFrame.UIContext`) after you call [ElementCompositionPreview.SetAppWindowContent](/api/windows.ui.xaml.hosting.elementcompositionpreview.setappwindowcontent).

 ```csharp
 public sealed partial class MainPage : Page